andreasosioxp/mykatas/dateformatter/README.md

 ### 1. Use conjunctions

-Use commas and "and" appropriately, for example: <code>"1 week, 1 day, 13 hours, and 45 minutes"</code>.
+Use commas and "and" properly, for example: <code>"1 week, 1 day, 13 hours, and 45 minutes"</code>.

 ### 2. Provide a compact alternative